gadmm/lyx-unstable/README.md

 ## Important bug fixes

-* Crash with segfault when exiting or dissolving math insets.
 * Scrolling issues with keyboard across large insets.
 * Fix flicker due to changing metrics while selecting with the mouse. (#8951)
 * Do not randomly delete aux files while compiling. (#9963)